 Harper Lee: Childhood

 Nelle Harper Lee was born 28 April 1926 in Monroeville, Alabama, the youngest of four children (three girls and a boy) born to Amasa Coleman Lee and Francis Cunningham Finch Lee.
 Monroeville was a small town, similar in many ways to Maycomb, Alabama, the setting of To Kill A Mockingbird.
 Both had stately courthouses, neighbors who knew everyone's business, and a mysterious, reclusive resident who fascinated and terrified local children.
-Lee has stated that Mockingbird was not an autobiographical novel, but that she borrowed scenes and characters from her childhood to flesh out Maycomb's landscape.
+Lee stated that Mockingbird was not an autobiographical novel, but that she borrowed scenes and characters from her childhood to flesh out Maycomb's landscape.

 When Lee was in kindergarten, she befriended an eccentric young boy named Truman Streckfus Persons.
 The two bonded instantly and maintained a lifelong friendship.
 Lee based her character of Dill, the oddly articulate child fabulist, on her good friend Truman.
 When Truman wrote his first novel, Other Voices, Other Rooms, under the pen name Truman Capote, he based the tomboyish character of Isabel on his friend Harper Lee.